2026

 -

-- For 20 Professors of Law and Public Knowledge
+- On behalf of 20 Professors of Law and Public Knowledge

 - Online Article: USPTO Seeks Public Input on Patents and the Right to Research, InfoJustice, July 10, 2024